open-mmlab/mmengine/docs/en/get_started/introduction.md

 ### Core Modules and Related Components

-The core module of the training engine is the [Runner](../tutorials/runner.md).
-The Runner is responsible for executing training, testing, and inference tasks and managing the various components required during these processes.
-In specific locations throughout the execution of training, testing, and inference tasks, the Runner sets up Hooks to allow users to extend, insert, and execute custom logic.
-The Runner primarily invokes the following components to complete the training and inference loops:
+The core module of the training engine is the [`Runner`](../tutorials/runner.md).
+The `Runner` is responsible for executing training, testing, and inference tasks and managing the various components required during these processes.
+In specific locations throughout the execution of training, testing, and inference tasks, the `Runner` sets up Hooks to allow users to extend, insert, and execute custom logic.
+The `Runner` primarily invokes the following components to complete the training and inference loops: